cjerdonek/rivest-sampler-tests/README.md

 ------------

 The tests are located in the file [`tests.json`](tests.json).

 The sample range for each test is the list of whole numbers from 1 to the upper limit `total`.
 The tests were run "allowing duplicates."

+For the purposes of the random seed text, we follow the convention that strings are UTF-8 encoded (e.g. prior to hashing).
+At least one test case has a seed containing a non-ASCII Unicode character.

 The test cases were checked using Python 2.6.9 and the reference implementation downloaded from Rivest's web site on August 8, 2014.